Return to Campus

 It is critical that all employees coordinate with their supervisors to verify work assignments and responsibilities.

 Graduate Research Assistants should consult with their supervisor/PI (who will be carefully coordinating with the appropriate Dean) on their work assignments and also their eligibility for paid administrative leave.
 For all Staff, TAs and Graduate Research Assistants, the same policy considerations will apply, including the option for up to 16 days of paid administrative leave.

 We expect there will be some on-campus research work continuing even during this closure.
 TAs should consult with their supervisor particularly how they can fulfill their role when courses are not being taught in person.
-UCR will provide more details for TAs prior to the start of Spring quarter.
+UCR will provide more details for TAs.
 We understand that some TAs and Graduate Assistants may have more than one supervisor, for separate appointments, and therefore they will need to check with each appropriate supervisor.

 For employees who are undergraduate students the same policy considerations apply, including the option of up to 16 work days of paid administrative leave (which do not need to be consecutive).
-Some undergraduate student employees may have their duties impacted by the campus actions relative to the campus “closure” and the elimination of in person class meetings, and UCR will work to provide additional guidance for these individuals prior to the start of Spring quarter.
-For any students schedule to work next week please contact your supervisor for direction.
+Some undergraduate student employees may have their duties impacted by the campus actions relative to the campus “closure” and the elimination of in person class meetings, and UCR will work to provide additional guidance for these individuals.

 - I have applied to UC Riverside.
 When will I be notified of the admission decision?